microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 ![](media/2020-04-10_16-57-19.png)

-### Task 6: On Demand Query: Azure Data Lake Gen2
+### Task 6: On-Demand Query: Azure Data Lake Gen2

 Every Azure Synapse Analytics workspace comes with SQL on-demand endpoints that you can use to query data in the lake.
 SQL on-demand is a query service over the data in your data lake.
 It is a distributed data processing system, built for large scale of data and compute.
 SQL on-demand enables you to analyze your Big Data in seconds to minutes, depending on the workload.
 Thanks to built-in query execution fault-tolerance, the system provides high reliability and success rates even for long-running queries involving large data sets.

-SQL on-demand is serverless, hence there is no infrastructure to setup or clusters to maintain.
+SQL on-demand is serverless; hence there is no infrastructure to setup or clusters to maintain.
 A default endpoint for this service is provided within every Azure Synapse workspace, so you can start querying data as soon as the workspace is created.
-There is no charge for resources reserved, you are only being charged for the data scanned by queries you run, hence this model is a true pay-per-use model.
+There is no charge for resources reserved.
+You are only being charged for the data scanned by queries you run; hence this model is a true pay-per-use model.

 In this task, we will query twitter data stored as Parquet files in Azure Data Lake Gen 2 using SQL On-Demand, and visualize the result.